moderndatacompany/dataos.info/docs/resources/workflow/yaml_configuration_attributes.md

 ---

 ### **`dag`**
-<b>Description:</b> DAG is a Directed Acyclic Graph, a conceptual representation of a sequence of jobs (or activities).
+<b>Description:</b> DAG is a <a href="../workflow.md#workflow-and-directed-acyclic-graph-dag">Directed Acyclic Graph</a>, a conceptual representation of a sequence of jobs (or activities).
 These jobs in a DAG are executed in the order of dependencies between them <br>

 | **Data Type**        | **Requirement** | **Default Value** | **Possible Value** |
 |------------------|-------------|---------------|----------------|